You wrote it years ago. It did well at the time.

 The new post went live in 2018.
 Almost immediately the rankings recovered as did the traffic.
 It’s ranked on page one ever since …although it’s since starting to slide again.

 Here you can see the SEO and traffic results.
 I’ve overlaid the rankings with the pageviews so you can see the correlation.
+To see the historic performance, I’m using Universal Analytics, which stopped recording traffic back in July of 2023.

 Bonus!
 I recorded a video version of me presenting the content and added it to the top of the post.
-This is part of our YouTube content strategy and that video has attracted 2,800+ views.
+This is part of our YouTube content strategy and that video has attracted 4,100+ views.

 The byline takeover works the other way too.
-When our 2015 article about social media automation went out of date (and rankings dropped) we reach out to our friends at CoSchedule.
+When our 2015 article about social media automation went out of date (and rankings dropped) we reached out to our friends at CoSchedule.
 Ben Sailer rewrote it on the recycled URL and rankings recovered for the next year.
 Thanks, Ben!

-2. “Second chances” how to win for an impossible phrase
+4. “Second chances” how to win for an impossible phrase

 Even though the phrase was out of reach, I optimized the post for “how to write headlines” by simply incorporating it into the title, header, body text and URL.
 It went live in September 2014.